 - Begin to carefully slice away from you making sure you don't slice through the skin, but also don't take any extra flesh until you reach the end.

-While a crispy salmon skin is wonderful in some recipes, this method doesn’t result in crispy skin.
-Leaving the skin on can also prevent moisture loss when grilling or baking, but this recipe subtly steams the fish with the water from the soaked plank — allowing the cedar flavors in — so that’s not a concern.
+While crispy salmon skin is wonderful in some recipes, this method doesn't result in crispy skin.
+Leaving the skin on can also prevent moisture loss when grilling or baking, but this recipe subtly steams the fish with the water from the soaked plank -- allowing the cedar flavors in -- so that's not a concern.

 Salmon skin lover tip: If you love super crispy salmon skin as much as I do; don't throw it away.
 Crisp it up in a hot skillet with a little olive oil.

 How Long Do You Cook Cedar Plank Salmon?

 It takes about 12 to 15 minutes to cook salmon fillets in a hot 400° F grill over direct heat.
 However, the time it takes to grill salmon on a cedar plank depends on the temperature of your grill, the thickness and type of salmon you are cooking.
 The salmon is finished cooking when the internal temperature reaches 135° F. Always use a probe thermometer (affiliate) to verify.
 Be careful not to overcook.
 When a white substance called albumin starts to appear, the salmon is cooked through and starts to overcook.

 Tips for cedar plank salmon

 - Always soak the cedar plank for at least 1 hour before placing it on the grill.
 Putting a dry cedar plank on the grill is a no-no, as it can catch fire, or smoke too much and make the fish inedible.

 - Cedar planks have a tendency to float when you try to soak them, so place a heavy pan, jar, or anything you have around on top to keep it submerged.